Symbian9/qmapshack-doc-wiki/DocGisItemsTrk2.md

 ### Split Track ###

-Cut a track into several tracks.
+Cut a track into several tracks using its track segments.

+Tracks consist of one or more track segments.
+Each track point belongs to a track segment.

+Sources of track segments can be

+* tracks imported into QMapShack consisting of several track segments (e.g. in GPX files),
+* track operations within QMapShack (e.g. combining several tracks into one).

 ![maproom1.png](images/DocGisItemsTrk/FilterSplit.png)